rpmuller/ePubs/WP1.md

 > punishment far heavier than you have inflicted on me will surely
 > await you....
 If you think that by killing men you can prevent
 > some one from censuring your evil lives, you are mistaken; that
-> is not a way of escape which is either possible or honourable;
+> is not a way of escape which is either possible or honorable;
 > the easiest and the noblest way is not to be disabling others, but
 > to be improving yourselves.